- About LogicMonitor

-On the Contacts tab, you can also establish primary and secondary contacts for your LogicMonitor account.
+Use the Contacts page to establish primary and secondary contacts for your LogicMonitor account.
 Notifications related to upcoming upgrades, billing issues, and other important account communications will be delivered to these contacts.

-As shown (and discussed) next, there are eight primary settings you can establish on the Portal Settings tab.
+As shown (and discussed) next, there are eight primary settings you can establish on the Portal Settings page.

 To set a time zone, hover over the map and click a highlighted region or select a time zone from the drop-down menu.

 Note: Only time zones tied to a city name (e.g. “America/Los_Angeles” as shown in the above screenshot) will auto-update according to Daylight Saving Time schedules; time zones that are prepended with “UTC” will not.

 Note: As discussed in Users, time zones can additionally be configured on a per-user basis.
 This allows users to view and configure time-based data and settings relative to their local region.

 The company name entered here displays throughout your LogicMonitor account interface.